toliaqat/xenon-wiki/Example-Service-Tutorial.md

  * [developer guide](./Developer-Guide) for instructions on how to build, pre reqs, etc

+ * [testing guide](./Testing-Guide) for instructions on how to easily, and locally, test on single or multiple nodes

 # Starting a Xenon host

 Start the example host, which listens on port 8000 (in the xenon-host directory):